 Rev. Jim Jordan, Pastor

 Jim received a Master of Divinity in May 2014 from Westminster Theology Seminary in Philadelphia, PA.
 He grew up in Baltimore, MD and attended the University of Maryland, where he received a B.S. in Mathematics with minors in Philosophy and Religious Studies in 2007.
 Before seminary he served for one year as a missionary in Mexico City and for two years as the Short Term Coordinator for Latin America Mission.
 He is also a graduate of the Trinity Fellows Academy, a one-year graduate program located in Easton, MD.
 Jim began his service at Church of the Covenant in August 2014 as a pastoral intern and was ordained and installed as assistant pastor on January 30, 2016.
-Jim and his wife Lydia live in Hackettstown.
+Jim and his wife Lydia have one child and live in Washington.

 Our Ruling Elders